Ashutoshshav/MERN-app/README.md

 - User Authentication: JWT-based authentication system for secure user sign-up and login.
 - URL Shortening: Generate short URLs from long ones using the ShortID package.
 - User-specific Dashboard: Logged-in users can view and manage their shortened URLs.
+- Forget Password: User can reset his Password using OTP that will received on his email.

 ## Installation